derrek-gass/CSC180-Final/README.md

 investment strategy tuning.
 This can and has been solved with regression, moving averages, multivariate Bayesian time series (BSTS), Long Short Term Memory (LSTM), K Nearest neighbors, multilayer perceptrons, and other methods.
-We will be investigating LSTM, regression, and possibly BSTS, if time permits.
+We will be investigating LSTM, SVR, and possibly BSTS, if time permits.

 ### Data sets:
-https://www.quandl.com/ - An free API with real time data incorporated into NASDAQ. https://www.quantopian.com/ - A crowd-sourced quantitative investment firm with an open dataset and API. https://data.worldbank.org/ - Graph, map and compare more than 1,000 time series indicators from the World Development Indicators. https://www.google.com/finance - a financial information site that is unmonetized and provided by Google. https://www.alphavantage.co/ - An API with real time and historical data.
+##### Yahoo Finance:
+https://finance.yahoo.com/ - provides financial news, data and commentary including stock quotes, press releases, financial reports, and more

 ### Task Division:
 We will divide the tasks of data wrangling, model implementation, parameter tuning,